There it is, your magnum opus. You’ve created a piece of B2B content full of key industry facts, figures and data.

 Journalists have little time; ironic really when they also have more channels than ever before to explore to find a story.
 They’re swamped with press releases and need to choose carefully which leads are worth their time.

 You stand more chance of being noticed if your PR strategy repurposes content in visual ways to help journalists see the points you’re making, where you got your data from, how it compares against other statistics and other factors.

-It’s also worth focusing that content on content for existing networks and platforms to catch the eyes of the media – including bloggers and influencers – at trade events and shows.
+It’s also worth focusing that content on existing networks and platforms to catch the media’s attention – including bloggers and influencers – at trade events and shows.
 Media outreach is a great way to build strong relationships with the people who matter most.

-Statista has a great public relations strategy focused around repurposing content.
-In July alone they’ve attracted backlinks from Forbes and the International Business Times thanks to the way they visualised data.
+Statista had a great public relations strategy focused on repurposing content, attracting backlinks from Forbes and the International Business Times thanks to the way they visualised data.

 MoneySupermarket also got mentioned from numerous outlets a while back by creating an infographic based on data they collected hypothesising how much it would cost to be Batman in real life.